maxludden/supergene-v2/books/book05/md/chapter-1901.md

 Many Nobles of Narrow Moon were not happy with the concept of Han Sen actually going on stage.

 “He is just a Baron.
 He is actually going to compete with No Flower?
-Even if you used your *ss to think, you’d know that this won’t end well.”
+Even if you used your ass to think, you’d know that this won’t end well.”

 “Yeah, he’s not a member of Moon Garden.
 To hear him actually be recommended… Why would Du Lishe invite him?
 Does she want to embarrass him?”